Katiebanana/Rick-and-Morty-Data-Pipeline-Project/README.md

 # Rick-and-Morty-Final-Project

+This project aimed to match each episode of Rick and Morty with a marijuana strain based on 300+ available strains from http://wikileaf.com and the magnitude of 6 emotions that they provoke, which is analyzed through Paralleldots API.

 Open Which_Episode_or_Which_Strain.ipynb to see the final matches.

 If you want to run the program yourself, please see requirements.txt and make sure that you have all the required libraries installed.